-French kids learn about different foods and meals in the preschool classroom.
+French kids learn about different foods and meals starting in preschool in their classrooms.
 Lunchtime at school is also considered a moment to teach kids.
 Kids as young as 3 are taught to recognize different foods, eat properly, clean up after themselves, and generally be civilized while eating.

 By the time they are 4, they are allowed to eat without a bib at school, knowing that they won’t make a mess.
 They carry their own trays and are even given little knives to cut their own food.